ethereum-optimism/optimism/specs/exec-engine.md

 ### Happy-path sync

-1. Engine API informs engine of chain head, unconditionally (part of regular node operation):
+1. The rollup node informs the engine of the L2 chain head, unconditionally (part of regular node operation):
    - [`engine_executePayloadV1`][engine_executePayloadV1] is called with latest L2 block derived from L1.
    - [`engine_forkchoiceUpdatedV1`][engine_forkchoiceUpdatedV1] is called with the current `unsafe`/`safe`/`finalized` L2 block hashes.
-2. Engine requests headers from peers, in reverse till the parent hash matches the local chain
+2. The engine requests headers from peers, in reverse till the parent hash matches the local chain
-3. Engine catches up:
+3. The engine catches up:
     a) A form of state sync is activated towards the finalized or head block hash
     b) A form of block sync pulls block bodies and processes towards head block hash